 5. Find Your Inner Calm

 High levels of stress can strain your heart and raise blood pressure.
 They may also make other risk factors for heart disease worse.
 One Women’s Health Study, sponsored by the National Heart, Lung and Blood Institute, found that women who reported high job strain faced a 40 percent increase in cardiovascular disease overall and an 88 percent increase in risks for heart attacks alone.
-Focus on keeping emotional and work stress at bay with these techniques to reduce stress.
+Focus on keeping emotional and work stress at bay with techniques to reduce stress.
+For a comprehensive list of ideas, visit Healthgrinder’s 123 Proven Ways to Reduce Stress and Relax.
 Consider taking a mindfulness meditation class such as the ones offered at MaineHealth Learning Resource Center.

 Tips and Tricks